Aslen420/ASL/README.md

 3. Terminal Editor
 4. BMI Calculator
 5. Timer Function // only available on Linux currently
+6. Basic Calculator
+7. Measurement Converter
 # REQUIREMENTS !IMPORTANT
 You need to have a C++ compiler installed to use this.
 # W-I-P Features
-1. Basic Calculator
-2. Measurement Converter
+NAN
 # Note
 Please be aware that some features may not work on some operating systems.